Bridging the Gap between Learning and Inference for Diffusion-Based Molecule Generation: Methodology

+\textbf{Pseudo molecule estimation.} The main focus of this paper is to figure out an approximated sample representation $M^*_t$ that can bridge the gap between the training and inference of diffusion-based molecule generation.
+Therefore, $M^*_t$ should satisfy the following two properties.
+On the one hand, $M^*_t$ is expected to contain the key information of estimated pseudo molecule at the $t$-th step (i.e., $M_t$).
+On the other hand, $M^*_t$ must resemble the iterative output of the diffusion model.

-\paragraph{Pseudo Molecule Estimation.} To estimate the \textit{oracle conformation} as the desired condition, we propose pseudo molecule estimation, whose core idea is to regard the model's current predictions as the ground truth instead of using the standard noisy sample in training time (details in algorithm~\ref{pme:algo}).
-Using this estimate allows the model to make the data distribution during training a weighted average of the true distribution and the model's learned distribution.
-This reduces the gap between training and inference.
+To this end, we propose pseudo molecule estimation, whose core idea is to regard the model's current predictions as the ground truth instead of using the standard noisy sample in training time.
+Using this estimate allows the model to make the data distribution during training a weighted average over the true distribution and the model's learned distribution, thus reducing the gap between training and inference.

-As GapDiff predicts the original conformation (i.e. $M_0$), we can obtain the prediction $\hat{M}_0$ directly and estimate the oracle conformation $\hat{M}_t$.
-Following the core idea, we compute the next timestep status of molecule $M_{t+1}=[x_{t+1}, v_{t+1}]$ by algorithm~\ref{fwd:algo}.
-Then, we predict $\hat{M}_0$ with GapDiff under the noisy conformation $M_{t+1}$ and protein $\mathcal{P}$.
-Finally, we obtain the oracle conformation $\hat{M}_t$ through the diffusion process same as the way we get $M_{t+1}$.

-Theoretically, we can select any time step's noisy conformation to predict the original conformation and use this to compute the \textit{oracle conformation}.
-To better simulate the inference environment during prediction, we choose the previous time step to predict the value at the current time step $t$.
-Specifically, we calculate the current state from the state at time step $t+1$.
-This prediction method more closely mirrors the inference process compared to other time-step selections.
-Additionally, making single-step predictions is a trade-off considering time costs and boundary conditions.
-When the randomly sampled time step is $t = T$, we do not compute the \textit{oracle conformation}.

-We define $y_{xt}=f(x_{t},\hat x_{t})$, denoted as positions of the pseudo molecule, and $y_{xt}$ is a estimation between $x_t$ and $\hat x_t$ which picks $x_t$ with probability $p$ (equation~\ref{pme:eq:pick}, that is the probability over the critical probability $p_T$).
-We compute $y_{vt}$ applying the same way.
+Concretely, the pseudo molecule estimation leverages the diffusion model to re-predict the original molecule state based on the molecule state at step $t$.
+As a result, an estimated original molecule state is obtained.

+Next, we apply Bayesian theory and add noises into the estimated original molecule $\widetilde M_0$, thus yielding a new variable $\widetilde M_t$ that describes the molecule state at step $t$.

+In this way, the estimated original molecule state $\widetilde M_0$ mimics the scenario in the inference stage where the true molecule state is not available.
+And $\widetilde M_t$ is a pseudo molecule state at step $t$, which can satisfy the two properties of $M^*_t$.
+However, we do not directly use the estimated molecule state $\widetilde M_0$ as $M^*_t$, because purely adopting the model prediction as the condition would contaminate the training process.
+Instead, $M^*_t$ picks $M_t$ with probability $p_T$, otherwise chooses the estimated molecule $\widetilde M_{t}$.
+Hence, the training process of the diffusion model can be controlled by the pre-defined probability $p_T$.

+Note that although the pseudo molecule estimation applies the diffusion model $\phi$ to produce the condition $M^*_t$, this process does not need to receive gradients and optimize.
+That is, the pseudo molecule estimation will dynamically use the diffusion model $\phi$ to add noises into the condition in the training stage and thus narrow the difference between the learning and inference.